LLC vs. Incorporation - Which One Is Better for Your Business?

 The process of creating an LLC differs from state to state.
 Depending on the jurisdiction of your business, you’ll need to meet state-specific requirements.
 For instance, in some states, you’ll need to publish the entity formation in a local newspaper.

-Speaking about the difference between LLC and Inc. formation, we also need to emphasize that the first entity has a flexible ownership structure.
-An LLC business can have one or more owners, called members.
+We also need to emphasize that LLCs have a flexible ownership structure, as it can have one or more owners, called members.
 Although it is not obligatory in all states, an LLC should have an operating agreement that outlines the roles and responsibilities of each member.

 All LLC members should sign the document and a copy of it in private.
 If an operating agreement is not set up inside the company, the LLC will be administered by the default rules of the state that it was formed in.

 Furthermore, the LLC management structure offers more opportunities when it comes to taxation.
 Depending on how you established your LLC - as a sole member or a multi-member business - you can choose how to pay income tax to the IRS.
-It's one of the main advantages of a limited liability company when comparing incorporate vs LLC businesses.
+It's one of the main advantages of a limited liability company.
 For example, with an LLC business structure, you can choose to pay LLC taxes as a proprietorship and thus, avoid double taxation.

 Namely, the IRS regulates tax payments for LLCs, including those that have a sole proprietorship.
 As the only owner/member of an LLC, you don’t need to separate personal tax returns from business ones.
 You will report all profits and losses of your LLC on your personal tax reports, meaning that your LLC won’t pay corporate taxes.